zack9433/dotfiles.local/README.md

 Set iterm3 font size to 15pt and font to `Office Code Pro Light` which is download form this [repo](https://github.com/nathco/Office-Code-Pro).

 ## ASCII Font
-Set iterm3 font size to 13pt and font to `Droid Sans Mono for Powerline Nerd Font` which is download form this [repo](https://github.com/ryanoasis/nerd-fonts).
+Set iterm3 font size to 13pt and font to `Sauce Code Pro Light Nerd Font Complete` which is download form this [repo](https://github.com/ryanoasis/nerd-fonts).